yang2000/interview-1/README.md

 #### Strava

 * Has fixed routes  `["SRT", "CVT", "Perkiomen"]`
-* For user routes, Strave prepends the user id onto the route.
+* For user routes, Strava prepends the user id onto the route.

 #### RWGPS